yaozengzhang/How-social-bots-can-influence-public-opinion-more-effectively-right-connection-strategy/README.md

 1.run BA_network_1_to_6.mat to load the BA networks data and then run Figure6_six_BA_network_guide_effect.m to get the result of Fig.6

+You can get the data result which we use in our work of Fig.6

 2.run WS_network_24.mat to load the WS networks data and then run Figure9_WS_network_guide_effect.m to get the result of Fig.9

+You can get the data result which we use in our work of Fig.9